Skip to main content

 1. Awards.
 1 folder (2 items).
 1970-1980.

-Among the items in this series is a Certificate of Appreciation to Mr. and Mrs. Bryan from Duke University dated May 11, 1980.
-The other item is a laminated plaque in recognition of the “generous contribution” by Mr. and Mrs. Bryan to the Diplomatic Reception Rooms of the Department of State.
-The plaque is dated May 12, 1970, and signed by William Rogers, the Secretary of State.
+The awards include a Certificate of Appreciation to Mr. and Mrs. Bryan from Duke University dated May 11, 1980.
+In addition, a laminated plaque recognizes the “generous contribution” by Mr. and Mrs. Bryan to the Diplomatic Reception Rooms of the Department of State.
+The plaque is dated May 12, 1970, and signed by Secretary of State William Rogers.

 2. Miscellaneous.
 1 folder (1 item).
 1995.